Your Girlfriend

-"Your Girlfriend" is a song performed by English rock band Blossoms.
+"Your Girlfriend" is a song performed by the English rock band Blossoms.
 The song was released as a single in the United Kingdom on 20 June 2019 by Virgin EMI Records as the lead single from their third studio album, Foolish Loving Spaces.
 The song has peaked at number 100 on the UK Singles Chart and number 59 on the Scottish Singles Chart.

 Background

 The song was produced by James Skelly, Rich Turvey and the band at Parr Street Studios in Liverpool.
 Talking about the song, Tom Ogden said, "I think I saw it on the telly or maybe heard it on another song.
 Someone was saying they’re in love with their friend's girlfriend and I thought ooh that's a good, strange take on a love song.
 A different angle to go at and it's obviously not about me, just to be clear!
 I was listening to a lot of Talking Heads at the time, and I think that shines through in the way the song grooves.
 These are some of my favourite lyrics I’ve ever written, there’s a lot of humour in there."
 The single cover was taken by Ewan Ogden, Tom Ogden’s brother.